hellojwilde/hellojwilde.github.io/README.md

 web host in the future.

 I want my site built on a platform that's relatively human-readable and probably future-proof.
 Jekyll makes a good choice for this.
-It's flexible and extensible.
-It's based on open formats.
-It can be used with git/GitHub--I can get free revision tracking!

 License
 -------